This post was originally published on January 2, 2019 and has been updated for accuracy and comprehensiveness.

 Hackers are always looking to exploit network flaws—especially when it comes to firmware.

 Firmware is the software built in a piece of hardware, like your router, that tells it how to operate.
 Just like passwords and connected devices, firmware must be regularly updated.
-When updates are neglected, flaws are discovered and hackers take over your network.
+When you neglect necessary updates, you can expose flaws that allow hackers to take over your network.

 Updating firmware depends on the make of the router.
-We recommend checking for firmware updates every three months.
+We recommend contacting the manufacturer and checking for firmware updates at least once every three months.

 Safe Wi-Fi Practices